 The key to keeping those cravings under control is to find a way to satisfy them without going overboard – a little bit of what you fancy does you good!

 Try to deconstruct the craving first.
 Is it for something sweet, crunchy, fatty?
 This will help you choose a healthier option.
 For instance, crunchy carrot sticks over crisps or avocado on oatcakes over a sausage roll.
+There is a wide range of sausage that get natural and artificial sausage skins from DCW Casing, but I prefer sausage with natural casings.

 3. The ‘Cheat Day’ rule